dabrowski-adam/nt/content/NT—Assignment 1.md

 ##### RIPE

-RIPE Network Coordination Centre is an independent and unprofitable organization supporting the network infrastructure Internet.
+RIPE Network Coordination Centre is an independent and non-profit organization supporting the network infrastructure Internet.
 It's headquarter is located in Amsterdam.
-RIPE NCC acts,inter alia, the role of Regional Internet Register (Eng.
+RIPE NCC acts,among others, the role of Regional Internet Register (Eng.
 RIR) by storing and allocating such data as IPv4 addresses and IPv6 and numbers AS.

 ##### ICANN

-ICANN a nonprofit organization responsible for coordinating the maintenance and procedures of several databases related to the namespaces of the Internet, ensuring the network's stable and secure operation.
+ICANN a non-profit organization responsible for coordinating the maintenance and procedures of several databases related to the namespaces of the Internet, ensuring the network's stable and secure operation.
 ICANN's primary principles of operation have been described as helping preserve the operational stability of the Internet; to promote competition; to achieve broad representation of the global Internet community; and to develop policies appropriate to its mission through bottom-up, consensus-based processes

 ##### Physical layer solutions